mixpanel/docs/pages/docs/tracking-methods/sdks/nodejs.md

 });
 ```

-Additionally, the geolocate boolean setting needs to be 'true' for Mixpanel to infer the ip property provided in the event payload.
+The geolocate boolean setting needs to be `true` for Mixpanel to infer the location based on the ip property provided in the event payload.

 ## Storing User Profiles